The Net User command is a Windows command-line utility that allows you to manage Windows server local user accounts or on a remote computer.

 Net User to Enable Domain Account

-To enable or unlock domain account using the net user command, run the below command
+To enable or unlock the domain user account using the net user command, use the /Active:Yes

 net user /domain command using /Active